justoneanotherprogger/justoneanotherprogger.github.io/progress_knight_project/README.md

-Progress Knight Rework: Our Days
+# Progress Knight Quest mod

-My rework of the most full version of Progress Knight Original you may find here: https://symb1.github.io/progress_knight_2/
+A continuation of Progress Knight Quest from https://indomit.github.io/progress_knight_2/ .
+My vision of balance and names in this game